 FHFA Strategic Plan for Freddie Mac and Fannie Mae Conservatorships.
-In May 2014, FHFA issued its 2014 Strategic Plan and the 2014 Conservatorship Scorecard.
-The 2014 Strategic Plan updated FHFA's vision for implementing its obligations as Conservator of Freddie Mac and the Federal National Mortgage Association ("Fannie Mae") (together, the "Enterprises").
-The 2014

-Conservatorship Scorecard established objectives and performance targets and measures for 2014 for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.
-On January 14, 2015, FHFA issued the 2015 Conservatorship Scorecard, which establishes objectives and performance targets and measures for 2015 for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.
+In May 2014, FHFA issued its 2014 Strategic Plan.
+The 2014 Strategic Plan updated FHFA's vision for implementing its obligations as Conservator of the Enterprises.
+On December 17, 2015, FHFA issued the 2016 Conservatorship Scorecard, which establishes objectives and performance targets and measures for 2016 for the Enterprises related to the strategic goals set forth in the 2014 Strategic Plan.